Data-Bear-HB/River-Otters-in-Oregon/README.md

 -Create a dashboard and easy charts to give helpful insights.

+Note: iNaturalist [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about the seasonal data, location sightings, and time of day information: *"Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them."* **Therefore, we cannot conclude that more otters are more present at certain times of year.**

 ##**Project Findings**##

    a. **"Where in Oregon are the most sightings of river otters (or otter signs)?"**

-   Answer: (Current answer)_The Warrenton Astoria Area ___
+   Answer: The Warrenton Astoria Area

   b.
 What time of year do most Oregon naturalists see river otters?"**

   Answer: Fall.

-  NOTE: iNaturalist [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about the seasonal data: *"Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them."* **Therefore, we cannot conclude that more otters are more present at certain times of year.**
+  (Insert seasonal chart)

 c.
 (INSERT DASHBOARD LINK)